And just like that I decided to leave Gatton, with the flip of a coin.

 That evening Elliot and Lucy drove us up to Clovelly to spot the super moon.
 Now it wasn’t so super and we actually only saw it for about one minute as it peered out of one cloud and hid back behind another, it was fascinating to see all the same but the photo doesn’t do it much justice.

 So all in all, a wonderful week spent catching up with some of my favourite people but also a very sad week saying bye to my little bubble in Gatton.
 I already miss the simplicity of farm life and am fed up of the prospect of job searching already.
-The thought of ‘adulting’ makes me sick to my core but my God is it a relief not having to sort a single fucking potato.
+The thought of ‘adulting’ makes me sick to my core but my God is it a relief not having to sort a single fucking potato for the rest of my days.